yanzhen4/yanzhen4.github.io/_pages/about.md

 I am passionate about Machine Learning Research, and are currently participating in research and projects.
 I have become a member of the Data Mining Group (DMG) since Spring 2023, where I am fortuante to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/), and be mentored by [Yu Zhang](https://yuzhimanhua.github.io/).

+This summer, I will be researching with Prof. Dan Roth's [Cognitive Computation Group](https://cogcomp.seas.upenn.edu/) in UPenn and [Prof. Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/).

 My current research interests are Data Mining / Natural Language Processing, specifically text mining.

 I hope to make friends with other undergraduate students interested in AI Research.
 Feel free to reach out to me!